CQCL/guppylang/README.md

 poetry run pytest --export-test-cases=guppy-exports
 ```

-which will create a directory `./guppy-exports` populated with hugr modules serialised in msgpack.
+which will create a directory `./guppy-exports` populated with hugr modules serialised in JSON.

 ## License